 Some of the topics that the conference will address:

-- Information about Early Childhood, Special Education, Healthcare, and transitions
+- Information about Early Childhood, Special Education, Healthcare, Parent Engagement and transitions

-- Important information about laws, regulations, policies, and best-practices for increasing parental involvement
+- Laws, regulations, policies, and best-practices for increasing parental involvement

 - Skills and strategies for communication, sharing stories, and record-keeping

 - The value of family-to-family networking and ways to make it happen

 - Tips on creating connections with local and statewide resources

 - Methods for creating and/or maintaining strong partnerships between families and professionals